root-project/web/primer/index.md

 -   **[gROOT](https://root.cern/doc/master/classTROOT.html)**: the `gROOT`
     variable is the entry point to the ROOT system.
-Technically it is an instance of the `TROOT` class.
+Technically it is an instance of the {% include ref class="TROOT" %} class.
 Using the `gROOT` pointer one has access to basically every object created in a ROOT based program.
-    The `TROOT` object is essentially a container of several lists pointing to the main `ROOT` objects.
+    The {% include ref class="TROOT" %} object is essentially a container of several lists pointing to the main `ROOT` objects.

 -   **[gStyle](https://root.cern/doc/master/classTStyle.html)**: By default